arras-energy/gridlabd-old/docs/Module/Python/Tutorial.md

 # GridLAB-D Model

-A GridLAB-D model structure is using a command line such as
+A GridLAB-D model structure is used when using a command line such as

 ~~~
 bash$ gridlabd model.glm
 ~~~

-The structure of this example is shown in Figure 2.
+The structure of this simulation is shown in Figure 2.

 [image:Tutorial_figure_2.png]
 Figure 2: Using a python module in a GridLAB-D model

-The following sections explain how these three files generally interact.
+The following sections explain how these two files generally interact.

 ## `model.glm`